- 100% response rate

 For outdoor types, there are two charming recreation preserves within 10 miles of my home with easy-to-moderate hiking trails that I can gladly escort you through.
 If you want to try our area's more challenging trails and peaks, then you will need to make your own arrangements.

 I'm a recreational (i.e., not very good) oboist.
-I played in a volunteer concert band briefly, and now play in the local community college's "night band."
+I play in the local community college's "night band."

 I enjoy craft beer and brewpubs (I thought about taking up home-brewing but decided against it, as I'm primarily a pilsner-lager man but it's hard to home-brew those.)
 I'm always eager to sit and have great beer with good friends, or good beer with great friends, or new beer with new friends, or whatever.